cseswapon/cseswapon/README.md

 # 👋 Hi there, I'm Swapon Saha
-## 🚀 Full-Stack Software Architect | AI & Backend Specialist
+## 🚀 Full-Stack Software Engineer | AI & Backend Specialist

 A highly motivated **Software Engineer** specializing in the **MERN & PERN stack**.
 I am passionate about building scalable web applications, optimizing backends with **Redis** and **Prisma**, and integrating **AI** to solve complex problems.